 Protect Your Business from Ransomware as a Service

-Cloud-based business models such as infrastructure as a service and software as a service have balloon in popularity, gaining mainstream acceptance in recent years.
-Cloud providers benefit from superior economic models that scale while also reducing their development risk and complexity.
+Cloud-based business models such as infrastructure as a service and software as a service have ballooned in popularity, gaining mainstream acceptance in recent years.
+Cloud providers benefit from superior economic models that scale and reduce their development risk and complexity.

 However, with success comes attention, so it’s only logical that criminals have emulated these models.

 Like advanced enterprise applications, ransomware is complex malware, requiring custom code that runs on end points, as well as a network of command and control (C&C) servers.
 In addition, there are back-end requirements to store unique keys, collect ransoms, and deliver decryption keys.
 It requires significant testing and support to operate smoothly, along with continuous development and updates to avoid detection.

 Therefore, after years of simply selling source code on the dark web, criminals have taken their cues from these scalable cloud businesses and begun selling ransomware in an as-a-service model.

 So, how does ransomware as a service (RaaS) work?
 How do providers maintain anonymity and avoid law enforcement?
 And most importantly, what do IT and business leaders need to know to protect their businesses against a RaaS attack?

 RaaS is a software delivery model that provides prebuilt tools for executing ransomware attacks.
 With RaaS, a provider can write code once and sell it many times—making it economical to deploy.
 Complex infrastructure can be built, and RaaS instances can dynamically scale up and down as needed.